VegaDeftwing/OpGuidesHugoSrc/content/Music/musichard.md

-Note, there's a pretty limited number of MPE capable instruments, thankfully there's stil a decent price range between them.
+Note, there's a pretty limited number of MPE capable instruments, thankfully there's still a decent price range between them.
 This list is not exhaustive, but I think gives a good sampling:

 {{< columns >}}